How a small birthday lunch in Tacoma became a coronavirus cluster

 “It’s like a web,” she said.
 “All it takes is one person going to an event or on a trip where there might be somebody who is asymptomatic.
 Then they give somebody else a hug or a kiss on the cheek, or they go home to their parents or siblings and they pass on that disease.”

 Cases in Pierce County have been increasing sharply.
 The county logged its highest one-day total — 81 cases — on July 10, exceeding the initial peak in early April.
-Even before Gov. Jay Inslee on Tuesday put the brakes on any additional reopening for at least two weeks, Pierce County had withdrawn its application to move to a less-restrictive phase.
+Even before Gov. Jay Inslee put the brakes on any additional reopening for at least two weeks, Pierce County had withdrawn its application to move to a less-restrictive phase.

 Fortunately, hospitalizations and deaths in Pierce County have not been increasing in tandem with new infections, Steele-Peter said.
 That could be because many of the new cases are among young people, who are less likely to get seriously ill.
 But health officials also warn that there’s generally a lag of three weeks between infection and death.
 And if recently infected young people pass the virus on to those who are more vulnerable, it could be even longer before the consequences become apparent.